Lý Thái Tông: Reign

 In 1042 Thái Tông created a new code, called the Minh Đạo laws.
 Inspired by the Tang Code in China, these new laws were written by officials charged by Phat Ma to'deliberate about what was suitable to the contemporary age.
 The Minh Đạolaw book has not survived, but nine edicts dated within a few months of its publication have survived.

-Also in the same year, Nùng Trí Cao, the leader of the Nung clan in Cao Bằng province, proclaimed the state of Dali (大历).
-Because of his efforts, the Vietnamese captured him and held at Thăng Long for several years.
+Also in the same year, Tồn Phúc's son Nùng Trí Cao, the leader of the Nung clan in Cao Bằng province, proclaimed the state of Dali (大历).
+The Vietnamese captured him and held at Thăng Long for several years.
 In the next year, the Vietnamese court first time used the term nho thần (Confucianist scholar), referring to court officials whom the king ordered to "compose a rhyming narrative" in order to publicize his achievement of an "extraordinary supernatural event".

 In 1044, Thái Tông with his army invaded Champa by seaborne.
 After sailed 950 km across the sea, the Vietnamese fleet attacked Champa and the Cham king, Jaya Simhavarman II, was killed.
 The amount of the plunder was considerable, included 5,000 captives, trained elephants, gold, jade, and other treasures.
 The Cham captives settled in Nghệ An, lived in Cham-style villages and either became personal servants to the royal elite or laboured for religious establishments.
 They also contributed to the construction of religious buildings, indicated by thousands of bricks from Ba Đình which bear Cham script.
 Taxes were reduced, foreign merchants were accommodated, markets were opened in the mountains.

 In 1048, Nùng Trí Cao again rebelled and proclaimed the state of Heavenly South.
 Thái Tông attacked Nùng Trí Cao and only succeed in pushing him into the Song China's territories.

 In 1049, having dreamed of Avalokiteśvara seated on a lotus, he ordered the construction in Thăng Long of the One Pillar Pagoda, which survived in twentieth-century Hanoi.

 Starting around 1049, Thái Tông became less occupied with worldly affairs.
 He began to seek solutions of life through religion.

 He died in 1054 and a few months before his death, he transferred the governing job to his son Lý Nhật Tôn (Lý Thánh Tông).
 The succession went much smoother than the one in 1028 and proved the success of Thái Tông's institutional reform.